kaurn6538/Pandas-Challenge/README.md

 ## The following metrics are included:

-1.Total number of unique schools
+1. Total number of unique schools
-2.Total number of students
+2. Total number of students
-3.Total budget
+3. Total budget
-4.Average math’s score
+4. Average math’s score
-5.Average reading score
+5. Average reading score
-6.% passing math’s (the percentage of students who passed math’s) 7.% passing reading (the percentage of students who passed reading) 8.% overall passing (the percentage of students who passed math’s AND reading)
+6. % passing math’s (the percentage of students who passed math’s)
+7. % passing reading (the percentage of students who passed reading)
+8. % overall passing (the percentage of students who passed math’s AND reading)

 ## Data Source
 The data for this analysis comes from a dataset of student and school information.
 The dataset includes information on each student's math and reading scores, as well as information on each school's budget and location.
-The data set can be found in this repository under PyCitySchools/Resources.
+The data set can be found in this repository under Resources.

 ## Getting Started
 To run the analysis, clone this repository and run the PyCitySchools_AnalysisCode-Final.ipynb notebook within the PyCitySchools folder.
 The notebook contains the necessary code to read in the data, perform the calculations, and create the summary DataFrame.